RohanKatyayani/Data-Structures-Algorithms-DSA/README.md

 - **8th September 2025 (BST Advanced - Part 1)**
   - ✔️ Lowest Common Ancestor (LCA) in BST
   - ✔️ Level Order Traversal using Queue
   - ✔️ Left & Right View of Binary Tree

+- **8th September 2025 (BST Advanced - Part 2)**
+  - ✔️ Print all paths from Root to Leaf
+  - ✔️ Check if two trees are identical
+  - ✔️ Check if a tree is height balanced

 *(Updates will be pushed here 🚀)*